📝 Software comparison & alternatives · ⏱️ 3 min read

 Why free tools are tempting

-As a self-employed hospitality entrepreneur, you're looking for ways to cut costs.
+As a hospitality entrepreneur, you're constantly looking for ways to cut expenses.
 A free food cost calculator seems perfect: no monthly fees, ready to use immediately, and it does what you need.
 Or so you think.

-The reality is different.
-Free tools have hidden costs that you only discover later.
+The reality's different.
+Free tools have hidden costs that surface later.

 The biggest risks of free food cost tools